gosexy/gosexy.org/markdown/db/database.md

 # db.Database

-The ``db.Database`` type is an interface that exposes common tasks on databases.
+The ``db.Database`` type is an interface that has methods for common tasks on databases.

     type Database interface {
       Driver() interface{}